Prathmesh-S/Health-Hive/README.md

 # Welcome to Health Hive

+**About Us:
-**About Us: Health Hive acts as an all-encompassing database for all of your healthcare needs.
+Health Hive acts as an all-encompassing database for all of your healthcare needs.
 This software monitors a patient's vitals, making the information easy to navigate and understand, whether it be for their own knowledge, a family member, or a healthcare professional.
 By allowing users to store medical records, including prescriptions, results, and vaccination history, as well as displaying live updates to a patient’s status and having the ability to document important health history information, Health Hive is proven to be an essential tool for each user and their wellness!**

-**Technologies/Programs used include: GitHub, Figma, Convex, Clerk, Squarespace, Facebook Messenger App, Dropbox, and VS Code Space Liveshare.**
+**Technologies/Programs used include: GitHub, Figma, Convex, Ngrok, Clerk, Squarespace, Facebook Messenger App, Dropbox, and VS Code Space Liveshare.**
 **See the tutorial at [this YouTube link](https://docs.convex.dev) for instructions.**

 Inspiration: